Ulflander/lyonesse/README.md

 });
 ```

-#### Variables in Jessy
+#### Variables in Lyonesse

-Since Jessy 0.1.2, variables inside Jessy are now supported.
-For example, given this Jessy file:
+Since Lyonesse 0.1.2, variables inside Lyonesse are now supported.
+For example, given this Lyonesse file:

 ```
 myColor: #234567